-II ELGIBILITY

-- A. Service Weapon Retiring sworn police officers must be eligible and apply for retirement benefits under the North Carolina Retirement System and for the purposes of receiving the service weapon, the retiring officer must have had at least twenty-five (25) years of Law Enforcement service, which includes a minimum of fifteen (15) consecutive years of full time service with the City of Whiteville, not including sick time. - B. Badge -Retiring sworn police officers shall receive upon request and at no cost to them, the badge worn or carried by such deceased or retiring member.
+- II ELGIBILITY - A. Service Weapon Retiring sworn police officers must be eligible and apply for retirement benefits under the North Carolina Retirement System and for the purposes of receiving the service weapon, the retiring officer must have had at least fifteen (15) consecutive years of full-time service with the City of Whiteville, not including sick time and be of retirement age. - B. Badge -Retiring sworn police officers shall receive upon request and at no cost to them, the badge worn or carried by such deceased or retiring member.11